 - Martin Richards for his BCPL bit-pattern techniques, which influenced the way I wrote the fast dimer check;

-- Contributors to the Free Software Foundation for their legal research, C compiler, editor and debugger;
+- The free/libre and open source software community for their legal research, a C compiler, editor and debugger;

 - my wife Yun-Wen, who needed this for her cancer-research project, provided test data and feedback, and put up with all my silly questions.

 All material © Silas S. Brown unless otherwise stated.

 Apache is a registered trademark of The Apache Software Foundation.

 Biotechvana is a trademark of Biotech Vana S.L.
 (Spain).

 BLAST is a registered trademark of the National Library of Medicine.

 FreeBSD is a registered trademark of the FreeBSD Foundation.